mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 > “... what is the reason for your advocacy of zazen alone?”

-So the answer is,
+So the answer is:

 > Because it is [the] right entrance to the Buddha Dharma.

-Here it says the reason [...] why we have to practice zazen first, as sublimity of practicing and studying Buddha's teaching, it is because it is [the] right entrance to the buddha-dharma.
-Right entrance.
+Here it says the reason [...] why we have to practice zazen first, as sublimity of practicing and studying Buddha's teaching, it is because it is [the] right entrance to the buddha-dharma. *Right entrance*.

 And the second question is,